apudiu/server-backup/README.md

 You can find this in `./config/[server-ip]/[project-dir].yml` directory or can generate sample one in above mentioned way.

 ### Contribution
 I've built what we need till now.
-But I think there's possibility that this tool can be a great too which works with many different DB's.
-Supports hostnames instead of server ip's etc.
+But I think there's possibility that this tool can be a great tool which works with many different DB's.
+Supports hostnames instead server ip's etc.
 If anybody need this kind of features, go ahead and extend/ modify this.
-If you think you'r work can be useful & improve this tool then submit a PR.
+If you think you'r work can be useful to others/ improve this tool then submit a PR.
 I'm open to appreciate that.

 ### Getting Help
 Something not working for you?
 Open an issue, I'll try to help :)